bartw/agnita/README.md

 You can see I created a `SignUp` and a `SignIn` component.
 These are 2 quite similar forms that use the AWS Amplify Auth API to create new users and sign in with those users.
 Now this app doesn't do anything so you should keep your browser console open to see if stuff works.

 The `SignUp` component consists of 2 forms.
 In the first form you need to fill in an email address and a password.
 When you submit, a user will be created with your email as the username and as email also your email and your password.
-If everything goes as smooth, the second form will become visibile.
+If everything goes smooth, the second form will become visible.
 The second form requires you to enter a confirmation code.
 This code should be emailed to you after the first step.
 After you submit your confirmation code you will have a registered user.

 ```js
 import React, { useState } from "react";